Meloni government: Supporting parties

-The majority supporting the government consists of the following parties:

 History

 Government formation

 Immediately after the first meeting of the Italian Parliament's new legislature, tensions began to grow within the centre-right coalition.
-On 13 October, Silvio Berlusconi refused to support Ignazio La Russa, a politician with a neo-fascist background and the Brothers of Italy (FdI) candidate to be President of the Senate of the Republic.
-He succeeded in being elected by obtaining 116 votes out of 206 in the first round, thanks to the support from opposition parties to the centre-right coalition.
+On 13 October, Silvio Berlusconi refused to support Ignazio La Russa, a politician with a neo-fascist background who was the Brothers of Italy (FdI) candidate to be President of the Senate of the Republic.
+However, La Russa succeeded in being elected by obtaining 116 votes out of 206 in the first round, thanks to the support from opposition parties to the centre-right coalition.
 Tensions further grew, in particular between Berlusconi and Giorgia Meloni, whom Berlusconi described as "patronising, overbearing, arrogant" and "offensive" in a series of written notes in the Senate.
 In the following days, after meetings between parties' leader, tensions loosened and the centre-right coalition parties reached an agreement on the formation of the new cabinet.

 On 20 October, consultations between President Sergio Mattarella and parties officially began.
-On the following day, delegates from FdI, the League (Lega), whose member Lorenzo Fontana had been elected President of the Chamber of Deputies on 14 October), Forza Italia (FI), and the group of Civics of Italy–Us Moderates–MAIE announced to Mattarella they had reached an agreement to form a coalition government with Meloni as Prime Minister.
+On the following day, delegates from FdI, the League (Lega), whose member Lorenzo Fontana had been elected President of the Chamber of Deputies on 14 October), Forza Italia (FI), and the group of Civics of Italy–Us Moderates–MAIE told Mattarella they had reached an agreement to form a coalition government with Meloni as prime minister.
 In the afternoon, Mattarella summoned Meloni to the Quirinal Palace, asking her to form a new government.
-Meloni accepted the task, and on the same day she announced the composition of her government, which was officially sworn in on 22 October.
-She is the first woman to hold the office of Prime Minister.
-The government successufully won the confidence vote, held in late October, with a comfortable majority in both houses.
+Meloni accepted the task, and on the same day assembled a cabinet, which was officially sworn in on 22 October, becoming the first woman to hold the office of Prime Minister of Italy.
+The government successfully won the confidence vote, held in late October, with a comfortable majority in both houses.

 On 25 October, Meloni gave her first official speech as Prime Minister in front of the Chamber of Deputies, before the confidence vote on her government.
 During her speech, she stressed the weight of being the first woman to serve as head of the Italian government.
 Meloni thanked several Italian women, notably including Tina Anselmi, Samantha Cristoforetti, Grazia Deledda, Oriana Fallaci, Nilde Iotti, Rita Levi-Montalcini, and Maria Montessori, who she said, "with the boards of their own examples, built the ladder that today allows me to climb and break the heavy glass ceiling placed over our heads."
 On 31 October, the government nominated its deputy ministers and undersecretaries.
 Galeazzo Bignami, one of the chosen deputy ministers, caused controversy and garnered international attention as a 2005 photo of him with a Nazi armband became public.